B.A., Stanford University, 1999

 Ph.D., Yale University, 2009

-Her current book project, tentatively titled Relics of War, considers how the work of photographing warfare—and specifically violence to the body—shaped the visual language and cultural context for post-Civil War photography in the United States.
+Her current book, Relics of War (under contract with Princeton University Press), considers how the work of photographing warfare——and specifically violence to the body——shaped the visual language and cultural context for post-Civil War photography in the United States.
 Focusing on photographers including Mathew Brady, Timothy O’Sullivan, William H. Bell, and William A. Bell, the book explores a range of issues: the status of the relic in nineteenth-century culture and how the photograph itself might function as a relic; the material problem of dead bodies, burial, and commemoration; the connections between medical photography and landscape representation; and the relationship between photography and pilgrimage.

 Before joining the Yale faculty in 2013, she held postdoctoral fellowships at the Institute of Fine Arts, New York University and at the John F. Kennedy-Institut für Nordamerikastudien, Freie Universität, Berlin.
-Her work has been supported by the Andrew W. Mellon Foundation, the Wyeth Foundation at the Smithsonian American Art Museum, Dumbarton Oaks, and the Terra Foundation for American Art.
+Her work has been supported by the Andrew W. Mellon Foundation, the Wyeth Foundation, Dumbarton Oaks, and the Terra Foundation for American Art.

-“Landscape Across Media,” forthcoming in East of the Mississippi: Nineteenth-Century American Landscape Photography, ed.
-Diane Waggoner (Washington, D.C.: National Gallery of Art, 2017).
+“Landscape Across Media,” in Diane Waggoner, East of the Mississippi: Nineteenth-Century American Landscape Photography (Washington, D.C.: National Gallery of Art, 2017), 1-15.

 “‘Precisely These Objects’: Frederic Church and the Culture of Detail,” The Art Bulletin 95 (December 2013): 578-596.